aptech/docs/docs/CR-dos.rst

 ----------------
 .. function:: dos commd

-    :param commd: literal or ^string, the OS command to be executed.
+    :param commd: , the OS command to be executed.
-    :type commd: TODO
+    :type commd: literal or ^string

 Examples
 ----------------